GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 For ambient scribes classified as high-risk, Article 12 logging requirements would include:

-GLACIS and Article 12 Compliance
+GLACIS and Article 12 compliance

 Article 12 logging creates the evidence foundation for proving AI system compliance.
 GLACIS specializes in transforming these operational logs into cryptographically-attested compliance evidence—demonstrating not just that controls exist, but that they actually work in production.